-Thank you so much ma for finding time to be with us today, and we are very grateful for the insights we have gotten from you.
+Thank you so much Mr. @TaiwoAdewole for finding time to be with us today, and we are very grateful for the insights we have gotten from you.

 We also thank our followers who have been with us today and want to let you know that we appreciate the time you have spent with us.

-The “GoalsKeeper of the Week TweetChat,” is a weekly programme and the next edition will be on Tuesday, 4th August 2020 as we have Dr. Oluwayomi Aoko of Centre for Research Education & Development in Physical Rehabilitation (CREDPR) on the hot seat.
+The “GoalsKeeper of the Week TweetChat,” is a weekly programme and we shall be going to Burundi next week, Tuesday, 21st July 2020 as we have Mr. Audry Rusangwa of Ishaka2250 on the hot seat.
 Save the date.

 Our application portal is still open till July 31st for SDG initiatives to apply for a FREE website to showcase their projects, programmes & connect with their team, volunteers & supporters?